zelinewang/f2023-17514-lab11/README.md

 - [ ] Discuss what the extension points are in this system and explain why to your TA.
 - [ ] Discuss what design pattern is being used here with your TA.

+1. Extension points are specific places in a software system where new functionality can be added without modifying the existing codebase.
+In the context of the described framework, the extension points are:
+   * **GamePlugin Interface: This is the primary extension point.** By implementing this interface, developers can add new games (like TicTacToe) to the framework.
+The interface defines a contract that all plugins must adhere to, encapsulating the specific game logic.
+   * GameFramework: This acts as a host for the plugins.
+It manages the lifecycle of game plugins (like registration, initialization, and cleanup), handles GUI implementation, and manages player interactions.
+This separation allows game developers to focus solely on game logic.
+   * Player Management and Game State: The framework presumably handles player management (like keeping track of whose turn it is) and maintaining the game state (like the grid's current status).
+These are extension points because they allow different games to define their own rules and states without worrying about the underlying management logistics.
+   * **GUI Implementation: The framework's handling of GUI provides another extension point.** Game plugins don't need to concern themselves with rendering the game on screen or handling user inputs directly, as this is managed by the framework.

+2. The design pattern predominantly used here is the Plugin Pattern, which is a variant of the Strategy Pattern:

+   * **Plugin Pattern: This pattern allows for the extension of an application's features through dynamically loaded plugins**.
+Each plugin implements a common interface (GamePlugin in this case) and is managed by a host system (GameFramework).
+This pattern supports high extensibility and modularity, as new games can be added as plugins without altering the framework's core functionality.

+   * Strategy Pattern: This pattern is about defining a family of algorithms (in this case, different game logics), encapsulating each one, and making them interchangeable.
+The GamePlugin interface allows the GameFramework to use various game logics interchangeably, depending on which game (plugin) is currently active.

 ## Introduction
 A framework provides a set of common functionalities that can be used by plug-ins to build applications.
 These functionalities typically include:
 - A set of predefined functions or classes that can be used to perform common tasks, such as database access, input validation, and session management.